shrkocat/shrkocat/README.md

 ## Communication

 - Let's connect!
 Feel free to reach out to me via Gmail (rocksanteco@gmail.com or essanteco@mymail.mapua.edu.ph).
+- Also view my [portfolio](https://internship-portfolio-gilt.vercel.app/) if you'd like to know more.

 ## Tech Stack